ianjonsen/aniMotum/README.md

 issues, you may find a solution in the excellent documentation here [glmmTMB](https://github.com/glmmTMB/glmmTMB).

-## Basic example
+## Usage

 `foieGras` is intended to be as easy to use as possible.
-Here’s an example showing how to fit a move persistence model to Argos tracking
+Here’s a simple example showing how to fit a move persistence model to Argos tracking data and visualise the result:
-data:

 ``` r
 library(foieGras)